Kirchmeister/schellenberg-mqtt/README.md

 ```

 ### Permanent permissions for OS to USB stick
-sudo chmod 666 /dev/ttyACM0 is only granting permissions at run time.
+sudo chmod 666 /dev/ttyACM0 is only granting permissions until reboot.
 To make sure you retain the permissions after reboot, you can follow the following:
 https://askubuntu.com/questions/58119/changing-permissions-on-serial-port

+`sudo vi /etc/udev/rules.d/50-myusb.rules`\
+Add the next line:\
+`KERNEL=="ttyACM[0-9]*",MODE="0666"`

+hit the esc key and type `:wq`\
+`sudo udevadm control --reload`